microbit-apps/display-shield/README.md

-# Display shield MakeCode extension for BBC micro:bit
+# Display shield MakeCode extension for BBC micro:bit and Calliope mini

-This MakeCode extension allows you to use any of the MakeCode Arcade shields with the MakeCode for BBC micro:bit editor.
+This MakeCode extension allows you to use any of the MakeCode Arcade shields with the MakeCode for BBC micro:bit or MakeCode for Calliope editor.
 The extension provides access to the color display and buttons on the shield, and has a Bitmap abstraction with numerous drawing primitives (draw line, circle, square, etc).